shirax/vmap/README.md

 <img src="https://cdn.rawgit.com/shirax/vmap/master/webapp/public/img/logo.svg" height="200">
-# vmap - directing to action
+# Vmap - directing to action
-vmap is an interactive map presents Vegan related places.
+Vmap is an interactive map presents Vegan related places.

 Users can add places of interest and additional information on existing places as: text, photos, videos, and links.
 In addition, users can create events around specific points of interest.